 SCORM compliance ensures that the LMS will “play well” with other software.

-These are great foundational features to check off your list, but there’s more to a successful online learning program.
+These are great foundational features to check off your list, but there’s more to a successful learning program.

 The LMS vendor’s intangibles have an equal impact.
 Specifically, you want to consider the company’s philosophy and the implementation and support services they offer.